 Top 10 percent generally refers to workers who have a number of years’ experience and have earned a degree and professional certification from accredited agencies or associations.
 Location may also play a factor in higher salaries, with metropolitan areas paying better than small towns or rural areas.

 The profession is also on the rise, according to the BLS.
-The field has an anticipated growth rate of 9 percent through 2024.
-When you consider the national average for all occupations’ growth is 7 percent, you can see there is potential in pursuing a pharmacy technician career and finding work.
+The field has an anticipated growth rate of 12 percent through 2026.
+When you consider the national average for all occupations’ growth is less than this, you can see there is potential in pursuing a pharmacy technician career and finding work.

 The total number of jobs expected to be added nationally is 34,700 for the same time period.
 This growth rate is attributed to the increasing demand for pharmaceuticals by older populations.
 Not only do the pharmaceutical companies continue bringing newer drugs to market, but the overall demand is increasing due to the fact that WWII’s baby boom generation is nearing or passing retirement age and will be experiencing age-related illnesses that require medication.

 Here are the BLS top states and cities for employment of pharmacy technicians, and what their mean annual wage is.

 Highest paying mean annual wage cities for pharmacy technicians

 |San Francisco, CA||$52,390|

 |Santa Rosa, CA||$48,480|